RadialDevGroup/ombudsman/processes/README.md

 Instructions for setting up the project for development.

 If any secret environment variables are needed, include instructions for where to obtain them.

-Conclude with instructions for how to verify the install was successful.
+Conclude with instructions for how to verify the install was successful such as walking through the happy path instructions in the wiki.
+If this is a mobile app, this may require completing the app deploy process.

 ## Development server